Struggle over tax break for inherited farmland churns below surface in reconciliation bill - NewsBreak

 He also said the policy mostly affects people with assets other than farms.

-A 2014 U.S. Treasury study, for example, found that farm assets made up only 2 percent of the fair market value of assets that are protected by the policy.
+A 2014 U.S. Treasury study, for example, found that farm assets made up only 2% of the fair market value of assets that are protected by the policy.

 Stocks and bonds, on the other hand, made up more than half of the value of protected assets.